commonhaus/foundation/policies/code-of-conduct.md

 The CoCP is a foundation-wide team composed of the CFC Chairperson and 4 elected individuals who are not Councilors.

 CoCP members serve for two year terms.
 CF contributors and members from the broader community can be nominated to the CoCP.
-CoCP members should consider objectivity and diversity of experience and perspective when electing CoCP members.
+CF members should consider objectivity and diversity of experience and perspective when electing CoCP members.

 Members of the CoCP will be documented in the `cocp-panel` [CONTACTS.yaml][] attribute.